-Takisha D. Richardson is an Associate at Cohen Milstein, and a member of the firm’s Catastrophic Injury & Wrongful Death practice group, as well as the firm’s Sexual Abuse, Sex Trafficking, and Domestic Violence team.
-Ms. Richardson will focus on representing child sexual abuse victims and adult survivors of sexual abuse.
+Takisha D. Richardson is of counsel at Cohen Milstein, and a member of the Complex Tort Litigation practice and the Sexual Abuse, Sex Trafficking, and Domestic Violence team.
+Ms. Richardson focuses on representing child sexual abuse victims and adult survivors of sexual abuse.

 Ms. Richardson has vast trial experience.
 To date, she has tried over 100 jury and non-jury trials, most of which involved sexual abuse and/or homicide matters.

-- Jimmy Dac Ho: Ms. Richardson helped prosecute and incarcerate a former law enforcement officer for first-degree murder and kidnapping (with a firearm) of a 29 year old law school student, who worked as an escort.
+- Jimmy Dac Ho (Cir.
+Crt., Palm Beach Cnty., Fla.): Ms. Richardson helped prosecute and incarcerate a former law enforcement officer for first-degree murder and kidnapping (with a firearm) of a 29-year-old aspiring law school student from Boynton Beach, Florida.

-- Stephen Budd: Ms. Richardson brought to trial a former fourth-grade teacher who was found guilty on five charges of sexual assault and sentenced to serve three consecutive life sentences on the first three charges and 15 years on each of the final two charges.
+- Stephen Budd (Cir.
+Crt., Palm Beach Cnty., Fla.): Ms. Richardson brought to trial a former fourth-grade teacher who was found guilty on five charges of sexual assault and sentenced to serve three consecutive life sentences on the first three charges and 15 years on each of the final two charges.

-- Carlos Soto: Ms. Richardson successfully prosecuted the perpetrator involved in the sexual battery of a child.
-The bravery of the victim, who testified at trial, aided in the conviction.
-The perpetrator is now serving 45 years in prison.
+- Carlos Soto (Cir.
+Crt., Palm Beach Cnty., Fla.): Ms. Richardson successfully prosecuted this lawsuit involving sexual battery of a child.
+The bravery of the victim, who testified at trial, aided in the conviction of the defendant on all charges and who is serving 45 years in prison.

-- Jorge Gonzalez: Ms. Richardson prosecuted the perpetrator, who is now serving a life sentence in prison, for sexual battery of a seven year old child.
-The victim bravely told a family friend about the perpetrator's inappropriate sexual touching.
+- Jorge Gonzalez (Cir.
+Crt., Palm Beach Cnty., Fla.): Ms. Richardson prosecuted the defendant, who is now serving a life sentence in prison, as a result of the seven-year-old victim bravely telling a family friend about being forced to receive inappropriate, sexual touching.

-In Florida, Ms. Richardson is a member of the national Sex Abuse Response Team (SART), a countrywide coalition responsible both for advocacy on behalf of victims of sexual abuse and for maintaining national Law Enforcement protocols.
+Ms. Richardson is a member of the Sex Abuse Response Team (SART), a countywide coalition responsible both for advocacy on behalf of victims of sexual abuse and for maintaining national Law Enforcement protocols.